 - as a mixture of vinegar and baking soda.

 - as a squirrel in a cage.

 - as Alka-Seltzer.

 - as the 60’ s.

 - as the pride of a teenage rock star.

 - as the shelf life of strawberries to beef jerky maybe?

-Just don’t let you writing be as boring as a bowl of grits, a one-stringed guitar or a broke casino.
+Just don’t let your writing be as boring as a bowl of grits, a one-stringed guitar, or a broke casino.
 Use your imagination and don’t just say it – paint it.